Jaywhisker/Hand-Gesture-Computer-Vision-with-Arduino/README.md

 </p>

 ### Function
-`collect_dataset`: Function that takes in the filepath to the folder that will save the dataset.
+`collect_dataset(directory)`: Function that takes in the directory to the folder that will save the dataset.
 Each folder should only contain ONE hand gesture.

 Example of output:
 <div align = "center">